-Ultimately, the two different choice a basis can be equated to two different irreducible decompositions of the representation of $\Ort(d)\times \sym_n \times \sym_m$ in the sense that while both contain the same individual irreps, theses irreps are labelled by either what $\ualg(d)$ irrep they came from, or what $\So(d)$ irreps fused together to form them.
+Ultimately, the two different choices of basis can be equated to two different irreducible decompositions of the representation of $\sym_n \times \sym_m \times \Ort(d)$ in the sense that while both contain the same individual irreps, these irreps are labelled by either which $\ualg(d)$ irrep they came from or which $\So(d)$ irreps fused together to form them.

-Given that not every Casimir will generally be diagonal in the two distinguished bases, the unitary operator that links them will be needed.
+Given that not every Casimir representation will generally be diagonal in the two distinguished bases, the unitary operator that links them will be needed.
 From Schur's lemma, the unitary operator $\Vry$ describing the change of basis between these two bases has to be an intertwiner.
 This means that it has the following form:

-where $\Vry_{\tilde{\lambda}}\in\bound{\kil_{\tilde{\lambda}}}$ are unitary operators.
-Note that if $\Vry_{\tilde{\lambda}}$ acts on a one dimensional Hilbert space (which means that the multiplicity is one) then it is simply a phase factor $e^{i\gamma}$, which is irrelevant as it factors out.
-Therefore, if the multiplicity is one, the Casimirs can always be simultaneously diagonalised.
+where $\Vry_{\Lambda}\in\bound{\kil_{\Lambda}}$ are unitary operators.
+Note that if $\Vry_{\Lambda}$ acts on a 1-dimensional Hilbert space (which means that the multiplicity is one), then it is simply a phase factor $e^{i\alpha}$, $\alpha\in[0,2\pi)$, which is irrelevant as it factors out.
+Therefore, if the multiplicity is one, the Casimir representations can always be diagonalised simultaneously.

-To be able to perform the calculations, the relevant parameters of these unitaries (the parameters that remain after conjugating a diagonal Casimir with it and then taking a trace with the state) have to be known.
-In general this is a hard problem, but the relevant parameters can be calculated for low multiplicity cases (this article only treats multiplicity 2) using tricks that build on Young symmetrizers.
-To this end, the first type of basis is favorable.
+To be able to perform the calculations, the relevant parameters of these unitaries have to be known.
+In general, this is a hard problem, but the relevant parameters can be calculated for low multiplicity cases using methods that build on Young symmetrisers.
+To this end, the first type of basis is favourable.